nie-lang/DeepRectangling/README.md

 <sup>We only test it in Ubuntu OS with RXT 2080Ti.</sup>

+## For windows system
+For windows OS users, you have to change '/' to '\\\\' in 'line 73 of Codes/utils.py'.

 ## Training
 #### Step 1: Download the pretrained vgg19 model
 Download [VGG-19](https://www.vlfeat.org/matconvnet/pretrained/#downloading-the-pre-trained-models).
 Search imagenet-vgg-verydeep-19 in this page and download imagenet-vgg-verydeep-19.mat.